asvetliakov/Huject/Readme.md

 ...
 }
 ```
-but you need to have a reference to constructor function anyway, so i'll recommend avoid to depends on service directly and use interfaces
+but you need to have a reference to constructor functions anyway, so i'd recommend avoid to depend on services directly and use interfaces (or class-like analogs)

-## Typescript interfaces and binding interfaces to implementation
+## Typescript interfaces and implementation->interface binding
-In typescript interfaces are not real object in javascript realtime.
-I think initially you want to wrote something like this:
+In typescript the interfaces are not a real objects in javascript realtime.
+I'd suggest you initially going to write something like this:
 ```typescript

 interface ServiceInterface {